scrapinghub/portia/README.md

 The word ``Januarii`` would have been extracted, because its surrounding text matches the text surrounding the text that was annotated in the template.

+### Annotating Elements in \<head\>

+It's not possible to click on elements that aren't displayed in the ``body``, so in order to annotate elements in ``head`` you need to navigate to them manually in the annotation settings.

+You will need to click on an element on the page to create an annotation; it doesn't matter which element of course.
+The annotation settings can be accessed by clicking the settings icon either in the annotation popup or on the right-hand side toolbox in the annotations panel.
+With the settings open, you can click the ``html`` element and select its child ``head``.
+From there simply navigate to the element you wish to annotate and map it to the desired field.

 Tips for Working with Multiple Templates
 ----------------------------------------